diversen/ppm-project-manager/README.md

 ## Load MySQL DB

-Create a database and change the settings in `config/DB.php`
+Create a database and change the settings in `config-locale/DB.php`

+    cp config/DB.php config-locale/DB.php

-Check if you can connect:
+Check if you can connect to the server and create the database:

-    ./cli.sh db --connect
+    ./cli.sh db --server-connect
+    create database ppm;
     exit

 You can look at the other `config/` files, but you don't need to change these in order to run the system local now: